Metropolitan Area Commuter System: Routes

 MACS has eight fixed routes identified by color.
 The Red and Blue Lines provide loop service around urban Fairbanks in opposing directions, while the other routes connect to more outlying destinations.
 Only the Grey Line does not connect to the Transit Center or overlap with other routes, requiring a transfer from either University of Alaska Fairbanks (UAF) or Fred Meyer East to connect to other routes.

 No service is provided on Sundays and holidays.
 Some routes also lack service on Saturdays.

 Fares

 Reduced fare rides are offered to youth (ages 6 to 18), individuals with Medicare or Medicaid cards, active duty military servicemembers and their dependents, and those with qualifying disabilities.

 Free fare rides are offered to seniors (ages 60+) and children (ages 0-5).
 Seniors must show government issued photo identification to the driver to ride for free.

 Fleet

-The fleet consists of nine Gillig Low Floor buses and six demand response vehicles used by the Van Tran service.
+The fleet consists of twelve Gillig Low Floor buses and six demand response vehicles used by the Van Tran service.